bentob18/UdacityProject/README.md

 In this project my main objetive was try to get the best accuracy as possible in a decision tree classifier.
 After some tries and adding some criterions i achieved 88% of accuracy in my test dataset.
 # Documentation
 Udacity Project documentation is built with the analysis of a competition made in my university created by my teacher (https://www.kaggle.com/competitions/edciedadosuniceub2022) and submited by me (Team "CamaradasDoPython") and consists in the usage of my own coding, separetely translated in a new notebook.
+# Medium
+If your interested i've posted an article on Medium talking a little about this project  https://medium.com/@paraobentinho/this-article-will-make-you-understand-the-influence-of-the-brazilian-chamber-of-deputies-on-73ae3819fb61